Traditions & Lore

 The Sunken Garden—an area that marks the former location of the very first Baldwin Hall which was destroyed by a fire in 1924—is the site of many weddings.
 Perhaps this is because a campus myth says that if a couple first kisses at midnight on one of the benches in the garden, they will eventually marry.

-When Kirk Memorial, a well-known campus landmark, underwent improvements in the summer of 2013, the old cupola could not be made watertight and some of the wood had rotted.
-A new cupola, which was created to look like the original, was constructed primarily of aluminum along with insulation and roofing material to protect the dome structure.
+When Kirk Memorial underwent improvements in the summer of 2013, the old cupola could not be made watertight and some of the wood had rotted.
+It was replaced by a new cupola, created to look like the original and constructed primarily of aluminum along with insulation and roofing material to protect the dome structure.